For agents already selling senior market insurance products, this article will be nothing more than a refresher for you.

 Getting Contracted to Sell Medicare Supplements

-Now that you understand how the process works from start to finish, you have to be contracted with supplement carriers in order to sell their products.
+Now, you have to get contracted with Medicare Supplement carriers in order to sell their products.

 Medicare Supplement Marketing Materials

-To support Medicare Supplement agents, we've created some free marketing materials you can download and have customized.
+To support Medicare Supplement agents, we've created a library of free marketing materials.

 Conclusion

-Be sure to browse our available carriers and fill out a contracting form to start the process!
+Be sure to browse our available Med Supp carriers and fill out a contracting form to start the process!